pslucas0212/dotNet7ForOpenShift/README.md

 OpenShift version: 4.12.0
 Podman version: 4.3.1
 ```
 Run the setup command to download the RHOL bundle and prep your environment.
-The RHOL setup typically takes a few mintues.
+The RHOL setup typically takes a few minutesd.
 ```
 % crc setup
 RHOL is constantly improving and we would like to know more about usage (more details at https://developers.redhat.com/article/tool-data-collection)